Missing Money and Market-Based Adequacy in Deeply Decarbonized Power Systems with Long-Duration Energy Storage: Case study setup

 \section{Case study setup}

 The model is applied to a greenfield expansion (i.e., assuming no existing capacity).
 40 years (1980-2019) of weather-driven demand profiles and VRE availability are based on the Great Britain system.
 The average PV and wind (onshore) capacity factors are, respectively, 11\% and 29\%.
-The peak demand (i.e., $max_{\omega,t}D_{\omega t}^{fix}$) is set to 100 MW and occurs in winter.
+The peak demand (i.e., $\text{max}_{\omega t}D_{\omega t}^{\text{fix}}$) is set to 100 MW and occurs in winter.
 The flexible demand is assumed to be 2MW for all time steps.
 We simulate 3,600 time intervals of varying duration per year, identified through the chronological clustering technique of \cite{pineda_chronological_2018}, which is particularly suitable for modelling LDES.
 This results in a total of 144,000 (3600$\cdot$40) time steps.
-Based on the GB market, VOLL and PC are set to \$20,300/MWh and \$7,549/MWh, respectively.
+Based on the GB market, VOLL and price cap are set to \$20,300/MWh and \$7,549/MWh\footnote{{For VOLL it derives from £49/kW/year net CONE estimate with reliability standard of 3 hours LOLE \cite{noauthor_methodology_2025}, yielding VOLL of 16,333£/MWh.
+Energy price cap is assumed £6000/MWh \cite{noauthor_trading_2024}.}}, respectively.
 Five technologies are considered: solar, wind, battery, LDES, and CCGT with CCS.
 Their techno-economic parameters are presented in Table \ref{tab:table1}.
 While in this paper, we keep a technology-agnostic perspective on LDES, we use parameters that are most reflective of the future hydrogen storage, obtained from review studies \cite{hunter_techno-economic_2021, albertus_long-duration_2020}.
 For the remaining technologies, we use NREL's ATB Database \cite{nrel_annual_2025}.

-We study a diverse set of near-zero emission systems, which we identify by varying annual EI limits from 15 to 0.1 gCO\textsubscript{2}/kWh\footnote{The selected EIs align with recent Future Energy Scenarios \cite{eso_future_2024}}.
-The model includes emission caps, which are calculated as the product of EI and the expected annual demand ($\sum_{t,\omega}[w_{\omega,t}\delta_\omega (D_{\omega, t}^{fix}+ D_{\omega, t}^{flex})]$).
+We study a diverse set of near-zero emission systems, which we identify by varying annual EI limits from 15 to 0.1 gCO\textsubscript{2}/kWh\footnote{{All EI scenarios except 0.1\,gCO\textsubscript{2}/kWh align with recent \emph{Future Energy Scenarios} \cite{eso_future_2024}.
+The 0.1\,gCO\textsubscript{2}/kWh case is included primarily to illustrate systems with an even higher reliance on long-duration energy storage.}}.
+The model includes emission caps, which are calculated as the product of EI and the expected annual demand ($\sum_{t \omega}[w_{\omega t}\delta_\omega (D_{\omega t}^{\text{fix}}+ D_{\omega t}^{\text{flex}})]$).
 Assuming 90\% CCS efficiency, CCGT with CCS emits 37.8 gCO\textsubscript{2}/kWh.
 LDES is excluded from the optimal mix without an emission cap, concurring with previous research on the need for technological advancements \cite{sepulveda_design_2021}.